Introduction

-Program participants will visit start-up companies and established industries, explore ancient archeological sites, and enjoy the natural beauty of the Greek islands.
-These experiences will provide the student participant the opportunity to enhance their knowledge and capacity for working in globalized communities and learn vital skills for successful interactions in international locations and/or with international associates.
+While abroad, students will visit start-up companies and established industries, explore ancient archeological sites, and enjoy the natural beauty of the Greek islands.

 Course Leaders